jvalue/jayvee/rfc/0014-attribute-based-valuetypes/README.md

 ## Drawbacks

+1. Introduces a redundant syntax,
+2. Creates extra work/may be too difficult, and
-Introduces a redundant syntax, creates extra work, maybe disruptive to how the language currently works.
+3. May be disruptive to how the language currently works.

 ## Alternatives